 During the winter months (December to February), people flock to the islands to escape the cold of their hometowns and to get a bit of sun instead.
 Peak season runs from December to April.
 Throughout the rest of the year, things slow down a bit with a second spike during the summer months.

-Having said that, the “best time to visit” is between September to November when getting there is a bit cheaper and the temperatures aren’t quite as hot or humid.
+Having said that, the “best time to visit” is between April to May and September to November when getting there is a bit cheaper and the temperatures aren’t quite as hot or humid.

 Avoid peak season where hotel rooms and flights will be at their most expensive.
 Keep an eye out for cheaper flights and discounted hotel rooms in late January, February, May, September, and October.